dimitri-nicolo/calico/getting-started/kubernetes/quickstart.md

 This quickstart gets you a single-host Kubernetes cluster with {{site.prodname}} in approximately 15 minutes.

 ### Value

+To deploy a cluster suitable for production, refer to [Calico Enterprise on Kubernetes]({{ site.baseurl }}/getting-started/kubernetes/).

 You can use this quickstart to quickly and easily try {{side.prodname}} features.